Online Semiparametric Regression via Sequential Monte Carlo: Sequential Monte Carlo Details

 \subsubsection{Varying Particles Adjustment}

 Several strategies have been developed for varying the particles after the arrival of a new observation vector.
-The one which we adopt for real-time semiparametric regression is known as the \emph{resample-move} algorithm.
+The one which we adopt for online semiparametric regression is known as the \emph{resample-move} algorithm.
 Its description and justification are given in Section 3 of Gilks \myand Berzuini (2001), and is based on similar ideas from e.g. Kong \textit{et al.} (1994).
 The algorithm involves both \emph{resample} and \emph{move} steps, which we now describe in turn.

 The \emph{resample} step involves drawing a sample of size $M$ from the probability mass function with atoms corresponding to the current particles and probabilities corresponding to the current probability vector.
 It is motivated by circumvention of a problem known as \emph{degeneracy}, which is a tendency for probability mass to be confined to a small number of particles as the iterations progress.
 The \SystematicResample\ algorithm facilitates the resample step, using systematic resampling (see Section \ref{sec:DDSjustif} for details), for particles stored in matrix form.
 However, it is recommended that the resample step only be carried out when $\bp^T\bp$ is above a particular threshold (e.g. Chopin \myand Papaspiliopoulos, 2020).
-We defer the justification for this aspect of the approach to Section \ref{sec:justifSSp}.
+We provide the justification for this aspect of the approach in Section \ref{sec:justifSSp} of the supplement.